ayarzuki/ayarzuki/README.md

 - 👀 I’m interested in Website Development and AI
 - 🌱 I’m currently learning Golang-Backend Development and Devops
 - 💞️ I’m looking to collaborate on Web Scraping and Web Development
-- 📫 How to reach me through email: aulya.yarzuki@gmail.com or twitter: @a_yarzuki7
+- 📫 How to reach me through email: aulya.yarzuki@gmail.com

 <!---
 ayarzuki/ayarzuki is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.